ScottPeterJohnson/kdbgen/README.md

 have a constructor that accepts exactly the named parameters of the query.

 ## TODO
-- Transforming result sets could be a little more efficient
+- Transforming parameters/results could be optimized further
 - This approach could probably work with arbitrary SQL providers, not just Postgres.